Lawyers, lakes and lost villas: The story of Richard Shawe and Casino House of Dulwich

 Following Shawe’s death, he was buried down the hill at the Old Burial Ground in Dulwich Village.
 Consecrated in 1616, but closed to new burials in 1858, the Old Burial Ground contains many listed memorials and is permanently closed to visitors.
 Shawe is commemorated with a large stone tomb chest – the largest in the graveyard.
 Grade II listed in 1998, Shawe’s monument is incredibly grand, with drapery, pilasters Greek patterns and motifs, topped by a pedimented box.
 The enscription reads: ‘In memory of Richard Shawe Esq of Casina Dulwich, who departed this life on the 11th day of August 1815, aged 61 years.’

 During the 19th century, tenants came and went from Casina House.
+The building was put up for sale in 1825, according to records at the Surrey History Centre.
 Spanish monarch Joseph Bonaporte (1768-1844) – and brother to Napoleon – was rumoured to have stayed there at some point, according to research by the Dulwich Society.
 From 1839 for about 40 years, the building was leased by silk merchant William Stone and his son William Henry Stone.
 (See a Lambeth Archives photo of the house in 1880).

 By the early 20th century, London’s population had grown rapidly and acquired part of historical Surrey and was beginning to encroach the boundaries of Casina’s estate.
 Officials decided to demolish the house in 1906, later leasing the land to Camberwell Borough Council to erect public housing in the early 1920s.
 One of the new residential roads was named Casino Avenue in tribute to the house.
 A segment of the estate were preserved as a public park called Sunray Gardens, with Repton’s pond still in situ.